Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/defining-classes.md

 - At the beginning of a project, after reading a problem statement
 - In the middle of a project, after discovering that a deeper part of the problem needs a new class
-- While refactoring, if seeing that attributes and methods can be better organized as a class
+- While refactoring, if seeing that variables and functions can be better organized as a class

 Some considerations for making a class: